 Bipolar Marriage Statistics

-In the U.S alone, the prevalence rate of Bipolar disorder among adults is 2.8%, per the National Comorbidity Survey Replication of the National Institute of Mental Health.
-This disorder affects about 45 million people worldwide.
-With this global impact, is it really possible to have a healthy relationship?
+In the U.S. alone, the prevalence rate of bipolar disorder among adults is 2.8%, per the National Comorbidity Survey Replication of the National Institute of Mental Health.
+The disorder affects about 45 million people worldwide.
+With such a global impact, is it really possible to have a healthy relationship?
 The answer is yes.
-You can have a healthy and successful marriage with a spouse with bipolar disorder.
-Yes, 90% of marriages with bipolar spouse may end in divorce, but there are still 10% that doesn’t.

 The relationship might be challenging, but there is help along the way.
 You can take steps to support your partner and help them manage their symptoms.

-Bipolar marriage success rate?
+Bipolar marriage statistics: What is the success rate?

-10% is the estimated success rate in marriages with a Bipolar spouse
+10% is the estimated success rate in marriages with a bipolar spouse

-Although, according to the National Library of Medicine studies, there are a limited amount of data on marital issues among patients with BD and their spouses.
+According to the National Library of Medicine studies, there is limited data on marital issues among patients with BD and their spouses.
 Their study suggests that there is a lack of information about the perception of the patients about their own marital satisfaction, marital functioning, and sexual satisfaction.
-Psychology Today has published an article stating that 90 percent of marriages involving a partner with bipolar disorder end in divorce.
-Thus, we can conclude that there’s a 10% chance of having a successful marriage with a bipolar partner.

 What country has the highest bipolar marriages?